 The Division of Education has as its purpose to facilitate the academic and professional development of students toward the goal of becoming competent and effective teachers, health professionals and leisure specialists.

 The teacher education curriculum

 Professional laboratory experiences are designed to provide a range of direct contacts with the children, youths and adults in school and community situations.
 The practicum is designed to provide Teacher Education majors an opportunity to become acquainted with the public school system through participation in a variety of on-site field experiences.

 Depending upon the course in which students are enrolled, their field experiences may range in contact hours from 20 to 30.
 A student must participate in requirements for teacher education in the South Carolina Education and Economic Development Act (2006) activities.

 Directed Student Teaching takes place during the senior year after the practicum experiences and course work have been completed.
 The student must take and pass the Praxis II series examinations (specialty area) before assignment to student teaching.
 The assignment is for a twelve-week period with the first week devoted to observation and participation, followed by eleven weeks of teaching activity.
 During this period, the student is directly responsible to the school to which he or she is assigned.
 Since student teaching is a full-time endeavor, the student may not take any other course work during this period.
 In order to be certified, students must pass three summative evaluations and the Praxis series examinations.
-Note: Morris College’s Teacher Education Unit is designated on the Title II Higher Education Report Card.
+Note: Morris College’s Teacher Education is designated on the Title II Higher Education Report Card.